algernon/keyboardio-worklog/worklog.dygma.md

 ## Bazecor

+* Still trying to figure out flashing problems.

+## Miscellaneous

+* Looked into code signing on OSX, and found that we can do that, for an annual fee.
+We can't get into the App Store, but we can code sign Bazecor builds.
+See [here](https://www.electronjs.org/docs/tutorial/code-signing) for more information.

+# 2020-01-28

+## Bazecor

 * Tried to figure out a solution for the flashing problems, no luck yet.
 Managed to find exact scenarios where things break, I have ways to get back to a working state, but the experience is not something we want to show to users. :/
 * Mailed Matt about it.